 Been looking for a whole wheat crock pot bread recipe?
-This is a wonderful recipe you can use to make a clean eating whole wheat crock pot bread.
+This is a wonderful recipe you can use.
 Yes, you can make bread in the crock pot instead of a bread maker.

 This can be a great option for someone who can’t afford a bread machine but already has a slow cooker.
 It also gives it a different taste than other cooking methods so everyone should try it to see if they like this method.
 Plus, it won’t heat up your house nearly as much as an oven and it could be a good solution for you if your oven is full already – or if you don’t have an oven.

 This crock pot bread is super easy to make and doesn’t really have much of a rise time.
 There is a 15 minutes initial rise to activate the yeast, then the ingredients are mixed in, the dough is shaped into an oval (or circle, depending on the shape of your crockpot) and then rises on low heat for about 1/2 hour.
 After it has doubled in size, the heat is switched to high and left to cook.
 Easy!

 I put cranberries and walnuts in this time, to give it a little extra flavor and to give it a more holiday flavor.
 That’s totally optional though.
 Do you have any ideas of other mix-ins I should try?

 I added a little vital wheat gluten to the mix to help bind it.
 I figured that since it is a plant-based protein it would be ok, but if you aren’t a fan of using it could be omitted.

 What is your favorite kind of bread?
 Is there a type of Clean Eating bread you would like me to put on our blog – or a certain kind of flour you want me to use?
 Comment below and I may pick your suggestion for our next recipe!

 This crock pot bread recipe is ingenious!
 You let it rise on low and then cook it on high.
 It cuts down on the total time and is so moist and so good with butter on it while it’s hot!